Viexsa/ElewonGSI/README.md

 - Supports popular games like Minecraft (more coming soon)
 - Lightweight and easy to understand
 - Ideal for hobbyists, developers, and server admins
+- Open source (You can examine it by pulling the necessary files to your server)

 ## 🖥️ Requirements
 - A Linux-based system (Ubuntu, Debian)